azavea/pfb-network-connectivity/README.md

 Run `NB_OUTPUT_SRID=2249 ./pfb-analysis/run_connectivity.sh`

-This will take ~2.5hrs, so just let it work.
+This will take up to 1hr, so just let it work.
 Consider piping script output to a file and running in a screen/tmux session.

 #### Re-running the analysis